ropensci/roweb3/content/blog/2026-01-12-opencall-champions-program/index.en.md

 ### Champions

-We are looking for people who:
+Potential Champions are people who:

 - Whether they are natives of or live and work in **Latin America**.
 - Use R and have previous experience in software development, reproducible analysis or open science.